Last updated on 22 August 2024

 To determine if a referral is appropriate and eligible for $50 off the prevailing UCC/ED fee, UCCs/EDs will utilise the following appropriateness algorithm.

-Under GPFirst, patients will pay the prevailing hospital ED fees less $50 if referred through the GPFirst Programme.
+Under GPFirst, patients will pay the prevailing hospital ED or UCC fees less $50 if referred through the GPFirst Programme.

-As an existing scheme offering patients a discount on their ED bill, GPFirst is applicable to both enrollees and non-enrollees.
+As an existing scheme offering patients a discount on their ED or UCC bill, GPFirst is applicable to both enrollees and non-enrollees.

 1. Pitfalls and Red Flags in Common Clinical Syndrome Title: Singapore Family PhysicianVol3 Jul- Sep20 1 3: 3 2 2013; 39(3): 32-36.